Sanjith77/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

 INTRODUCTION:

 This is a Tic game web application built using HTML, CSS, and JavaScript.Tic-Tac-Toe is a classic two-player game that is easy to learn and fun to play.
-It's often one of the first games.
-             children learn due to its simplicity, yet it also offers strategic depth that can be appreciated by players of all ages.
-The game is played on a 3x3 grid
+It's often one of the first games.Children learn due to its simplicity, yet it also offers strategic depth that can be appreciated by players of all ages.
+The game is played on a 3x3 grid.

 Technologies Used:

 HTML: Used for structuring the elements of the application.
 CSS: Used for styling the application and making it visually appealing.
 JavaScript: Used for implementing the functionality and rules for playing the game.

 Functionality:

 1)Game Board:
 The game is played on a 3x3 grid.
 Each cell in the grid can be empty, marked with an X, or marked with an O.